 Comprehensive Epilepsy Program

 The UC Davis Medical Center’s Comprehensive Epilepsy Program is a leading program for the medical and surgical management of complex epileptic disorders.
-In conjunction with the program, a wide array of services are available:
+The National Association of Epilepsy Centers (NAEC) has designated UC Davis as a Level 4 Comprehensive Epilepsy Program, the highest rating awarded.

-The program provides a state-of-the-art, three-bed inpatient epilepsy monitoring unit, high-resolution magnetic resonance imaging (MRI), single photon emission computed tomography (SPECT) and positron emission tomography (PET).
+The program provides a state-of-the-art inpatient epilepsy monitoring unit (EMU) with beds for four adults, high-resolution magnetic resonance imaging (MRI), single photon emission computed tomography (SPECT), and positron emission tomography (PET).
+There are also two pediatric EMU beds.

 Epilepsy is a brain disorder characterized by recurrent seizures.
 A seizure is a brief alteration of consciousness (level of awareness), muscle control, behavior or sensory perception.
 Seizures can last a few seconds to several minutes.